skwp/dotfiles/README.md

 ### Contributors

+Yadr is made possible by many awesome people, too many to list :) But here are a few of the bigger contributors and core committers.

  * Initial Version: @skwp
  * Cleanup, auto installer: @kylewest
  * Switch from oh-my-zsh to Presto: @JeanMertz
+ * Vundle migration: @duhanebel

 ### For more tips and tricks